 Remix also enables native external integrations with Hardhat, Foundry, Truffle, and Slither for expanded Solidity troubleshooting tools and developer features.

-Visual Studio Code is the leading code editor that was launched in 2015 and continues to be maintained by Microsoft.
-The majority of VScode's traction is because its desktop application offers extensive support to developers.
-VScode is fully equipped with integrations with Github, various workspaces, and offers support for 20+ programming languages.
+Visual Studio Code is a leading code editor launched in 2015 and continues to be maintained by Microsoft.
+Most of VScode's traction is because its desktop application offers extensive support to developers.
+VScode is fully equipped with integrations with Github and various workspaces and supports 20+ programming languages.

 Though it's not recommended, the development process can take place in both the online and local environment as this IDE provides both an online and desktop IDE at no cost.

 Solidity developers can leverage various extensions and plugins that offer an immersive experience to develop end-to-end decentralized applications.
-The 50+ extensions provide direct support to develop smart contracts on Ethereum by providing syntax highlighting, snippets, compilation and much more.
+The 50+ extensions directly support creating smart contracts on Ethereum by providing syntax highlighting, snippets, compilation, and more.

 VScode also provides integrations with web3 technologies like Hardhat for an optimal and inclusive developer experience.

-EthFiddle is an online Solidity IDE powered by Loom Network, which was launched in 2017.
+EthFiddle is an online Solidity IDE powered by Loom Network, launched in 2017.
 EthFiddle’s simple user interface enables developers to write, test and debug smart contracts within the browser for free.

 Once completed, the code can be accessed seamlessly using a permalink which allows users to share and create code snippets.
 With EthFiddle’s objective to become an accessible and quick Solidity IDE that requires no configuration, this platform is not accessible locally on your computer.

 Launched in 2001, IntelliJ IDEA is an integrated development environment (IDE) created by JetBrains.
-It was developed in Java and primarily created to support software written in Java, Kotlin and other JVM languages.
+It was developed in Java and primarily designed to support software written in Java, Kotlin, and other JVM languages.